cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 the underlying processes.

+We develop these concerns in the context of fisheries, though the underlying challenges and methods are germane to many other conservation and resource management problems.
+The economic value and ecological concern have made marine fisheries the crucible for much of the founding work [@Gordon1954; @Reed1979; @May1979; @Ludwig1982] in managing ecosystems under uncertainty.
+Global trends [@Worm2006] and controversy [@Hilborn2007; @Worm2009] have made understanding these challenges all the more pressing.

 <!-- Uncertainty outside the data without the correct model has not been handled. -->
 <!-- __We don't have the model__ -->